ABV (TV station): History

 The station began broadcasting on 19 November 1956 and is transmitted throughout the state via a network of relay transmitters.
 ABV was the second television station founded in Victoria after the first, HSV-7, which opened two weeks earlier on 4 November, as well as being the fourth television station to launch in Australia overall (the first being TCN-9, the Nine Network's Sydney station, the second being HSV-7, the Seven Network's Melbourne station, and the third being ABN-2, the ABC's station in Sydney).
 The studios are located in Southbank (although formerly in Elsternwick) with the transmitter at Mount Dandenong.

 The analogue television signal for Melbourne was shut off on 10 December 2013, the last city in a phased shutdown as part of the conversion to digital television in Australia.

 Programming

 Local programming

 ABV follows a schedule nearly identical to that of other statewide ABC Television stations, allowing for time differences and some local programming – including news, current affairs, sport and state election coverage.

 ABC News Victoria is presented by Tamara Oudyn from Sunday to Thursday and Iskhandar Razak on Friday and Saturday.
-The weeknight bulletins also incorporate sport presented by Alexia Pesce, weather forecasts presented by Dr Adam Morgan as well as a national finance segment presented by Alan Kohler.
+Weeknight bulletins include sport presented by Alexia Pesce, weather forecasts from Dr Adam Morgan, and a national finance segment presented by Alan Kohler.

-Alexandra Alvaro and Danny Tran (news) and Nate Byrne and Danny Tran (weather) are fill in presenters for the bulletin.
+Fill‑in presenters include Alexandra Alvaro, Ben Knight and Danny Tran (News); Nate Byrne and Danny Tran (Weather); and Tom Maddocks (Sport).

 ABV also carried live coverage of Victorian Football League matches on Saturday afternoons during the season until 2015 and the finals of the TAC Cup.